Writing Your First Novel? Be Messy and Be Radical

 Now that I am working on a second novel, I am taking bits and pieces from the craft books I enjoy, creating outlines that make sense, and allowing myself to be messy.
 Writing for me has become that sense of discovery and creation that Hurakami and Morrison described, but it took time to build my confidence.
 If you are writing your first novel, refer to craft books, sure, but then put them away and write.
 Write for yourself.
 Be messy and be radical.
 Learn your own process and tell the story you want to tell.

 I have been a storyteller for almost as long as I have been alive!
 I read voraciously as a child, but had always been struck by the stories that weren't being told.
 Stories about my ancestors, my community and my neighborhood.
 I set out early to tell those stories.
 I earned a BFA in Creative Writing from Emerson College then a Masters in Education.
 I taught writing and literacy courses for many years before I decided to take my passion for storytelling to the next level.
 I completed a PhD program at Lesley University focused on creative writing for literacy acquisition and liberation.
 As a result of that work, two projects emerged.
 One is a contemporary young adult novel titled, The Moonlit Vine, featuring 14-year-old Taína, descended from a long line of Taíno women who must rise within her own strength to bring peace and justice to her family and her community.
-The novel will be published by Lee and Low in the winter of 2022/2023.
+The novel was published by Lee and Low in May of 2023.
 The second project is a website called The Untold Narratives to support all writers, emerging and experienced, in finding and sharing stories that are not typically told due to marginalization.
-Please visit the site at wwwtheuntoldnarratives.comSee other articles by Elizabeth Santiago
+Please visit the site and learn more about the novel here: https://www.theuntoldnarratives.com/the-moonlit-vineSee other articles by Elizabeth Santiago